 Atomera is an early-stage company, having only recently begun limited revenue-generating activities, and is devoting substantially all its efforts toward technology research and development and to commercially licensing its technology to designers and manufacturers of integrated circuits.
-The Company operates as one business segment.

 2. LIQUIDITY AND MANAGEMENT PLANS